bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Rain
+- Snow
 - 100% humidity
 - 3 mph wind
 - 91% cloud cover
-- 22 AQI 🟩
+- 23 AQI 🟩
-- 0.18 inches of rain and 0.29 inches of snow in the past 24 hours
+- 0.24 inches of rain and 0.54 inches of snow in the past 24 hours
-- 1.22 inches of snow and 0.16 inches of rain expected in the next 48 hours
+- 0.96 inches of snow and 0.1 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>